saket223/Fake_News_Detector/README.md

 You can install the required packages using pip

-The dataset can be extracted from the compressed fake_or_real_news.csv file.

 After performing all the prerequisites run these command in the terminal:

 - python model.py
 - python app.py
 - Now go the the link that will be displayed in the terminal and there you go!!